Why New Mexico has one of the highest rates for killings by police

 In New Mexico, a study found that "more than one-quarter of the people killed by police in the state were not included in official counts over the last four decades," Source New Mexico reported in 2021.

-Ahranjani said, "I think there are instances [of police violence] that happen every day to people that don't go report it."
+Ahranjani said, "I think there are instances [of police violence] that happen every day to people that don't go reported."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.